G-sathwik/G-sathwik/README.md

 - 👋 Hi, I’m @G-sathwik
-- 👀 I’m interested in CODING AND DEVOLPMENT(WEB AND ANDROID)
+- 👀 I’m a AI ENTHUSIAT| WEB DEVELOPER
-- 🌱 I’m currently learning WEB DEVOLPMENT
+- 🌱 I’m Currently exploring the feild of AI and ML
 - 💞️ I’m looking to collaborate on mostly which has my skills
-- 📫 How to reach me ridersathu@gmail.com
+- 📫 How to reach me Sathwikgottipati@gmail.com

 <!---
 G-sathwik/G-sathwik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.